aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/calculations.md

 $ verdi computer list -a
 ```

-but it hasn't yet been configured.
+but it hasn't been configured yet.

 In order to access the computer, download the SSH key